 Learn Python 3 the Hard Way: A Very Simple Introduction to the Terrifyingly Beautiful World of Computers and Code – Best for Absolute Beginners

 Readers liked the simple way of explanation given in the books.
 Even the most complex concepts of the topic are explained in a simple and easily understandable way which keeps the readers glued to the books.
 The book is well structured and it is aimed at complete beginners.
-But even the experienced programmers have expressed their good opinions regarding the book.
+But even experienced programmers have expressed their good opinions regarding the book.
 The book gives a straight-up introduction to Python without useless stories which made readers happy.
 There are not many confusing codes and it has direct information which makes it stand out when compared to others.

 Zed Shaw, the Author is a multitalented guy who has vast experience in the field of programming.
-The software designed by him is used in many large and small scale companies.
+The software designed by him is used in many large and small-scale companies.
 He has written many popular essays.

 Deep Learning (Adaptive Computation and Machine Learning series) – Best for Intermediate and Advanced Students